top of page

 In this blog, we explore why age inclusion is vital for B Corps striving to be employers of choice and how it aligns with the core values that make your certification meaningful.

-At ProAge, we work with organisations to highlight that this demographic isn’t a challenge; it’s an opportunity.
+At ProAge, we work with organizations to highlight that this demographic isn’t a challenge; it’s an opportunity.
 Older workers bring experience, resilience, and valuable insights that can enrich decision-making and drive innovation.

 Why Age Inclusion Aligns with B Corp Values